Trade directory · Frederick metro · Maryland

 Licensing Requirements

-Maryland requires Pesticide Applicator License through Maryland Department of Agriculture.
-Commercial applicators need Category 7A (General Pest) or 7F (Termite) licenses.
-Must pass written exam, complete 20 hours continuing education every 3 years, and renew annually by December 31st.
+Maryland requires a Pesticide Applicator License through MDA.
+Commercial applicators need Category 7A (General Pest) or 7B (Termite) certification.
+Must pass written exam, complete continuing education requirements, and renew every 3 years.
+Structural pest control businesses need additional registration.

 §2